autowarefoundation/autoware-documentation/docs/installation/autoware/docker-installation.md

 > vcs pull src
 > ```

-#### Using VS Code Remote Containers for Development
+#### Using VS Code remote containers for development

 Using the [Visual Studio Code](https://code.visualstudio.com/) with the [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, you can develop Autoware in the containerized environment with ease.

 Get the Visual Studio Code's [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 And reopen the workspace in the container by selecting `Remote-Containers: Reopen in Container` from the Command Palette (`F1`).

-By default devcontainer assumes NVIDIA GPU support, you can change this by deleting these lines within `.devcontainer/devcontainer.json`:
+By default, devcontainer assumes NVIDIA GPU support, you can change this by deleting these lines within `.devcontainer/devcontainer.json`:

 ```json
     "hostRequirements": {